Jair (footballer, born 1953)

-Jair Gonçalves Prates (born 11 June 1953 in Porto Alegre, Rio Grande do Sul), known as just Jair, is a Brazilian former footballer who played as an attacking midfielder.
+Jair Gonçalves Prates (born 11 June 1953), known as just Jair, is a Brazilian former footballer who played as an attacking midfielder.

 Jair made 137 Campeonato Brasileiro appearances for Internacional.

 Biography

 Son of footballer also Laerte Prates (known as Laertes III), Jair was born in Porto Alegre, but raised in Governador Island in Rio de Janeiro.
-Depending on the profession of his father, also lived in Bogota and Barranquilla, returning to Porto Alegre in the late 1960.
+Depending on the profession of his father, also lived in Bogotá and Barranquilla, returning to Porto Alegre in the late 1960.

-He began his career in the basic categories of international, having played soccer in Sogipa.
+He began his career in the basic categories of international, having played association football in Sogipa.